Mirobit/electrumx-dashboard/README.md

 ## Installation

-1. Download EXD either from [here](https://github.com/mirobit/electrumx-dashboard/releases) or clone this repository.
+1. [Download](https://github.com/mirobit/electrumx-dashboard/releases) EXD or clone this repository.
-2. Copy `src/Config.php.example` and remove `.example`.
+2. Copy `src/Config.sample.php` and remove `.sample`.
 Open `src/Config.php` and set your EXD password.
 3. Make sure the EXD folder is in your web servers folder (e.g. `/www/html/`).
 If the server is publicly accesible, I recommend renaming the EXD folder to something unique.
 Although EXD is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
 4. Open the URL to the folder in your browser and login with the password choosen in `src/Config.php`.
 5. Optional: Run `chmod -R 770 /path-to-folder/{data, src, views}`.
 Only necessary for non Apache servers (`AllowOverride All` necessary), that are publicly accessible.
 For more information, read next section.